mattermost-community/focalboard/website/site/content/download/personal-edition/ubuntu.md

 When MySQL is being used, using collation is recommended over using charset.

 Using a variant of `utf8mb4` collation is required.
-For example, `utf8mb4_general_ci` is used by default is no collation is specified.
+For example, `utf8mb4_general_ci` is used by default when no collation is specified.

 If you're using Focalboard as a Mattermost Plugin prior to version 0.9 with MySQL, please ensure the collations of focalboard tables (tables with the prefix `focalboard_`)